SoftVarE-Group/BibTags/README.md

     	booktitle = ICSE,
     ...
     ```

-### Policies for Theses
-- **Keys** of theses are formatted according to the formatting rules described above.
+- **Month and Year**:
+  - **Journal Articles**: The publication month and year of a journal is that when the issue (not the article) is published.
+DBLP seems to have solid knowledge on that (compared to Springer's own website).
+  - **For theses**, we always use the month when the thesis was defended (not when it is submitted and not when it is finally published).
+  - **For conferences**, the month and year is typically the first day of the conference.
+As SPLC was in August and September, both months were used.
-- **The month of a thesis entry** is the month of the defense (because publication of a thesis might happen much later).
+  - **For theses** the month is the month of the defense (because publication of a thesis might happen much later).
+- When adding **unpublished articles**, try to already add the DOI.
+Helps to keep track of the publication status.

+## Additional Policies for Theses
 - **Publication status of theses** should be indicated in exactly one of the following three ways:
   - If the thesis is already published, add DOI and URL.
 The URL should directly point to the PDF.
   - If the thesis is not published and should not be published, add `comments = NotToBePublished,`.
   - If the thesis is not published but should be published, add `note = {To appear}`.
 - **Add `type` for bachelor, master, and project thesis**.
 These theses should be specified as `@mastersthesis` as it is the only bibtex entry type for thesis (apart from `@phdthesis`).
 Distinguish between different types of theses by using `type = Bachelor`, `type = Master`, or `type = Project` respectively.
 - **For theses written in german** add `note = {In German}`.

+## Policies for Updating Existing Entries
+- When a paper happens to become **subsumed**, please change the key.
+This way, we make sure to update all references of outdated publications.
+In addition, you may want to use the subsumedby field.

+## Tips and Tricks
+- When checking whether all your papers are **complete**, it is helpful to compare all papers on your website (or in Bibtags) with those being listed in ACM, DBLP and Google Scholar.
+ACM and DBLP do have the best quality in their data.

 ## Custom Fields
 Use custom fileds to add addtional information for single entries. **Do not write comments inbetween entries.**